 (2) At Curtiss Field, this person founded and served as president of the Ninety-Nines.
-With Fred (+) Noonan, this person piloted a Lockheed Model 10-E Electra and disappeared near () Howland Island.
+Rumors spread that this person made propaganda (+) broadcasts as "Tokyo Rose," or that they may have spied for the Japanese in the Pacific.
+With Fred () Noonan, this person piloted a Lockheed Model 10-E Electra and disappeared near Howland Island.
 For the points, name this aviator, the first woman to fly solo across the Atlantic Ocean.

-ANSWER: Amelia Earhart (or Amelia Mary (Earhart)
+ANSWER: Amelia Mary Earhart

-(3) One of this expedition's leaders died a mysterious death at an inn along Natchez Trace.
-A person whose name translates from Hidatsa (+) as "Bird Woman" aided this expedition, whose departure point is commemorated by the () Gateway Arch.
+(3) One of the casualties of this expedition was Sergeant Charles Floyd, one of the "Nine Young Men from Kentucky."
+One of this expedition's leaders died a mysterious death at an inn along Natchez (+) Trace.
+A person whose name translates from Hidatsa as "Bird Woman" aided this expedition, whose departure point is commemorated by the () Gateway Arch.
 For the points, name this expedition ordered by Thomas Jefferson to explore the American West.